JustMeRuby/Database-Management/README.md

-Homework for "Database Management" course.
+Assignments of "Database Management" course.